What We Can Do

 Definition & Application:

-- A raft foundation supports multiple columns and walls by distributing the load across the whole area, not just beneath individual elements.
+- A raft foundation supports multiple columns and/or walls by distributing the load across the whole area, not just beneath individual elements.

 - Commonly used for: